 I was talking with a friend today about nostalgia.
 He was not attracted to it; I admitted its pull.
 Here’s a definition: “pleasure and sadness that is caused by remembering something from the past and wishing that you could experience it again.”1 The definition seems appropriate.
-Thinking of a street and a neighborhood, of the trees and the people, of a certain moment in the solar systems long journey around the center of the Milky Way, fills me with joy; thinking of how it has all vanished, fills me with deep sadness.
+Thinking of a street and a neighborhood, of the trees and the people, of a certain moment in the solar systems long journey around the center of the Milky Way, fills me with joy; thinking of how it all has or will vanish, fills me with sadness.

 Do I desire to go back?
 For a few hours maybe, to see that world from the outside, to see if my memory is accurate, to experience its beauty.
-But not to be in it, from the inside, as a ten year old.
-Who would want to actually be ten years old again, to return permanently?
+But not to be in it, from the inside, as a ten or twenty year old.
+Who would want to actually be young again, to return permanently?
 Fools maybe, but no others.
-The wise love that the past was once home, that is molded them, but they no longer desire to live there.
+The wise love that the past was once home, that it molded them, but they no longer desire to live there.
 As Tennyson said:

 I am a part of all that I have met;